JavierDega/javierdega.github.io/personal.markdown

 permalink: /personal/
 ---

-I've done several smallish things through the years, some of which are probably hinted at on my [youtube channel](https://www.youtube.com/channel/UCvBTH-OXl4d4M_MIVpegrpQ), but I consider these my highlights, hope you enjoyed!
+I've done several smallish things through the years, some of which are probably hinted at on my [youtube](https://www.youtube.com/channel/UCvBTH-OXl4d4M_MIVpegrpQ) channel or [itch.io](https://javierdega.itch.io/), but I consider these my highlights, hope you enjoyed!

 ## [PiP - 2D Physics Solver](https://github.com/JavierDega/PiP)